-Conversely, the Zamrzlas have declared, under penalty of perjury, in both their declarations and depositions, that they never received the mail notice.
-Despite being subjected to hours of deposition interrogation on the topic, they have never wavered.
-Indeed, the sequence of events since 2018, outlined above, further belies the Watermaster's contention that the Zamrzlas had actual notice of the underlying litigation and its threat to their water rights.
+Indeed, the Watermaster and Settling Parties do not even claim to have served Johnny Lee and Jeanette with notice.
+As they have declared, under penalty of perjury, in both their declarations and depositions, Johnny Lee and Jeanette never received any notice of any kind relating to the Antelope Valley Groundwater Litigation.
+The sequence of events since 2018, outlined above, further belies the Watermaster's contention that the Zamrzlas had actual notice of the underlying litigation and its threat to their water rights.
 Since the first letter from the Watermaster in 2018, the Zamrzlas have actively attempted to litigate and resolve the issue of their water rights under the 2015 Judgment.
 It strains credulity to conclude the Zamrzlas would have knowingly refused to do anything to protect their rights prior to 2015 had they been served with notice of the litigation.
+Johnny Lee and Jeanette are thus not currently subject to the 2015 Judgment.